-If the external clock frequency is greater than the internal oscillator's frequency, f{OSC} , then current is sourced continuously from the phase detector output, pulling up the FREQ/PLLFLTR pin.
-When the external clock frequency is less than f{OSC} , current is sunk continuously, pulling down the FREQ/PLLFLTR pin.
-If the external and internal frequencies are the same but exhibit a phase difference, the current sources turn on for an amount of time corresponding to the phase difference.
+If the external clock frequency is greater than the internal oscillator's frequency, f{OSC} , or if the external clock's phase lags the internal oscillator, then current is sourced from the phase detector output, pulling up the FREQ/PLLFLTR pin.
+When the external clock frequency is less than f{OSC} , or if the external clock's phase leads the internal oscillator, current is sunk, pulling down the FREQ/PLLFLTR pin.
 The voltage on the FREQ/PLLFLTR pin is adjusted until the phase and frequency of the internal and external oscillators are identical.
-At the stable operating point, the phase detector output is high impedance and the filter capacitor C{LP} holds the voltage.
+At the stable operating point, the phase detector output is high impedance and the filter capacitor, $C{l,P}$, holds the voltage.